 Compensate for content with design.
 Your emails need to look good but they do not need to look like print brochures.

-Use email when you have valuable information for your audience i.e. a well prepared (and regular) newsletter, industry news or case studies.
+Use email when you have valuable information for your audience i.e. new content, a well prepared (and regular) newsletter, industry news or case studies.

 Have a specific, mutually beneficial call to action i.e. free download, event registration or sales promotion.